serd223/bookkeeper/README.md

  - These functions depend on the [cJSON](https://github.com/DaveGamble/cJSON) library to parse JSON.
 Users are expected to have already included this library before including generated code.
 (See [parse_people.c](https://github.com/serd223/bookkeeper/blob/master/examples/parse_people.c))

 # Schema Extensions
-In order to add extension to `bookkeeper`, you will need to wrap the `bookkeeper_gen.c` file in your custom wrapper.
+In order to add an extension to `bookkeeper`, you will need to wrap the `bookkeeper_gen.c` file in your custom wrapper.
 You will need the `bookkeeper_gen_ext.h` header to have access to the necessary types in your wrapper.
 A simple wrapper would look like this:
 (See [examples/bookkeeper_gen_ext.c](https://github.com/serd223/bookkeeper/blob/master/examples/bookkeeper_gen_ext.c) for a full example)
 ```c
     #include "bookkeper_gen_ext.h"